 Pauline graduated from Rusden College in 1989 and is a founding member of Snuff Puppets, working with the company as writer, dramaturg, performer and co- Artistic Director with Andy Freer until 2003.
 She loved every minute of her stint as funding manager at Back to Back Theatre from 2003 until 2016 and joined Melbourne Fringe in that role in 2016.

-Dan’s hot tip for Fringe is….meet weird with weird.
+Dan's hot tip for Fringe is… meet weird with weird.
 See something wild to get your mind cogs going.

 Dan Beacom is a musician, screenwriter and marketer who loves content creation and building brands.
 Originally from Radelaide, Dan has spent the past six years in Melbourne writing comedy, playing gigs, and producing viral memes.
 Over this period he’s also worked with digital agencies and helped shaped brands within the hospitality and entertainment industries.
 Being a Festival-lover, joining Melbourne Fringe in 2019 was an absolute no-brainer for the guy.

-Contact the Business & Operations team at:
+Contact the Business and Operations team at: